-Arvel Chappelle, the Manager of Emerging Technology at Warner Brothers, told LawCrossing that in the future we could see advancements such as holograms or biometrics used in the interview process.
+Arvel Chappelle, a virtual reality leader, told LawCrossing that in the future we could see advancements such as holograms or biometrics used in the interview process.

 “In the future you could basically pre-record your interview questions and have your AI/VR Holographic Avatar take the interview for you,” Chappelle said.
 “VR of the future will also include biometrics.
 That means if an interview was conducted virtually, your potential employer could have information about your health, cognitive state and emotions.
 This raises lots of privacy and ethics concerns that few are talking about now.”

 It is unclear when these technological advances will come to fruition, but already we are seeing signs indicating it is soon.
 For example, concert-goers have been entertained by holograms of deceased musicians Tupac Shakur and Selena, and a Wisconsin vending machine company made headlines when it announced in August that it would start implanting biometric chips in its employees to test out a new payment system for snacks.
 While the idea of a law firm using a hologram or biometrics sounds like science-fiction, job seekers should note that when it comes to technology anything is possible.

 What do you think about virtual reality and its place in the legal job-seeking process?
 Let us know in the comments below.

 I came back to LawCrossing to search through the listings in my new job search because I had been able to get my last 2 jobs through using the site.
 I love the search capacity and filters.
 This is a very valuable service.